 The City of Champaign prides itself on being business-friendly and proactive in attracting new developments that will grow our local economy.
 The City offers several programs in targeted districts and throughout the entire city.
-Planning and Development staff are always available to discuss opportunities to engage in public/private partnerships.
+In addition, Planning and Development staff are always available to discuss opportunities to engage in public/private partnerships.